Mark1-15/project-1/README.md

 There is a footer on every page that can also be navigated to easily with the navbar that contains the organisation's contact information.
 It contains a phone number and email address, allowing anyone to easily contact the organisation, it has an address that welcomes anyone to the physical building, and it also contains social media links linking users to the organisation's social media pages to discover more about the organisation, its activities while providing an authentic look on what the activities actually look like.
 Activity times are also noted on the activity card descriptions.

-There is a booking page that allows users fo fill out fields, providing personal information about themselves while also allowing the to choose and activity to attend, with the amount of people they intend to bring and choose a specific date for it.
+There is a booking page that allows users fo fill out fields, providing personal information about themselves while also allowing users to choose the activity to attend, with the amount of people they intend to bring and choose a specific date for it.

 This webside has a carousel, displaying high quality images displaying the kind of atmosphere, environment, and activities this organisation produces.